2026-2027 Academic Catalog

 • A completed application for admission to the Accelerated Degree Programs.

-• Submission of official transcripts from ALL colleges or universities attended.
-The most recent college transcript must indicate that the student was in good standing and earned at least a 2.0 cumulative grade-point average on a 4.0 scale.
+• Official transcripts from all colleges or universities attended.
+The most recent transcript must indicate the student was in good standing and earned a minimum 2.0 cumulative grade-point average (on a 4.0 scale).

 Additional Information to Support an Admission Decision

-• The Admission Committee reserves the right to evaluate applicants on an individual basis or request additional information when prior college transcripts do not reflect a 2.0 cumulative grade-point average.
+The Admission Committee reserves the right to review applicants individually and may request additional information when prior academic performance does not reflect a 2.0 cumulative GPA.

-• Transfer students who leave a college under any circumstance other than good standing may be required to have an interview with a designated University staff member and may be asked to permit CUC personnel to speak with the Dean of Students office at the sending school.
+Transfer students who did not leave a previous institution in good standing may be required to complete an interview with a designated University representative.
+In some instances, applicants may be asked to authorize communication with the Dean of Students office at the previous institution.

 Transfer Credit Acceptance